mojaloop/mojaloop-specification/thirdparty-api/transaction-patterns-transfer.md

 #### <a name='SignedAuthorization'></a>1.2.3 Signed Authorization

-Upon receiving the `POST /thirdpartyRequests/authorizations` request from the DFSP, the PISP presents the terms of the proposed transaction to the user, and asks them if they want to proceed.
+Upon receiving the `POST /thirdpartyRequests/authorizations` request from the Payer DFSP, the PISP presents the terms of the proposed transaction to the user, and asks them if they want to proceed.

 The results of the authorization request are returned to the DFSP via the `PUT /thirdpartyRequests/authorizations/{ID}`, where